 If your child becomes ill at school, we would, of course look after him or her, but we have only very limited facilities for doing so.
 If you have any doubt about the fitness of your child in the morning please DO NOT send them to school.
-Please telephone the school by 9.00am on the first day of absence. ( 01502 478328 ) You may leave a message on the answer phone if no one is available to take your call.
+Please telephone the school by 9.00am on the first day of absence.
+Please call every day that your child is not able to attend school unless you have arranged that your child will be back on a certain day. ( 01502 478328 ) You may leave a message on the answer phone if no one is available to take your call.
+The school register closes at 8:50am.
 The school operates a first day response to absences; we will attempt to contact you if we have not heard from you.
 This is because we believe it is our responsibility to ensure your child´s safety.
-The school register closes at 08:50am.

 In the case of illness in school the school will contact a parent.
 Should the school be unable to contact a parent, the school will contact a person the parent has nominated to act for them on their school contact form.
 It is therefore vitally important that parents keep the school informed and updated of any change of address, or work, home or additional contacts telephone numbers.

 Parents/guardians must advise the school in writing if their child is subject to any known allergic reaction e.g. to food stuffs which the child may come into contact with in the course of the school day.